New, crossplatform SCATT Expert software - has all the necessary functions for training and analyzing the results of the highest level shooters.

 All practices are automatically recorded in the directory where shooting files are grouped by date and shooter's name.

-SCATT Expert software is existing for the Windows, Mac OS and Linux.
+SCATT Expert software is existing for the Windows, Mac OS, Linux, IOS and Android.